 With its rich, creamy, and chewy qualities, carnaroli rice makes one of the best substitutes for arborio rice.
 Crowned as “the king of rice,” this Italian medium-grain has a much higher starch content compared to arborio, making it even creamier and chewier.

 The most popular culinary use for carnaroli rice is preparing risotto.
 Once you make risotto with carnaroli rice, you might never go back to arborio—the unbelievably creamy texture is more than enough to sway even the pickiest eater.
+With some side dishes for risotto, you’ll have a meal to remember.

 Thanks to its mild flavor, carnaroli can absorb and hold flavors from other ingredients incredibly well.
 This makes preparing various dishes with carnaroli rice very easy, as you don’t have to worry that the rice’s flavors will overpower other ingredients.